Cooperative Breakdown of the Oscillator Blockade in the Dicke Model: Abstract

 \section{Abstract}

 The Dicke model, which describes the coupling of an ensemble of spins to a harmonic oscillator, is known for its superradiant phase transition, which can both be observed in the ground state in a purely Hamiltonian setting, as well as in the steady state of an open-system Dicke model with dissipation.
-We demonstrate that, in addition, the dissipative Dicke model can undergo a second phase transition to a non-stationary phase, characterized by unlimited heating of the harmonic oscillator.
+We demonstrate that, in addition, the dissipative Dicke model can undergo a second phase transition to a nonstationary phase, characterized by unlimited heating of the harmonic oscillator.
 Identifying the mechanism of the phase transition and deriving the scaling of the critical coupling with the system size we conclude that the novel phase transition can be understood as a cooperative breakdown of the oscillator blockade which otherwise prevents higher excitation of the system.
 We discuss an implementation with trapped ions and investigate the role of cooling, by which the breakdown can be suppressed.

 Spin-boson models, which describe the coherent exchange of excitations between two-level systems and harmonic oscillators, lie at the heart of quantum science.
-Most famously, the quantum Dicke model (QDM) describes the interaction of an ensemble of atoms strongly coupled to a single mode of light \cite{Dicke1954, Kirton2018}.
+Most famously, the quantum Dicke model (QDM) describes the interaction of an ensemble of atoms strongly coupled to a single mode of light \cite{Dicke1954, Kirton2019}.
 Other than the single-particle quantum Rabi model (QRM), the QDM has not been solved analytically for $N$ particles \cite{Braak2013}.
-On the contrary, its non-integrable dynamics render it an ideal testbed for quantum simulation and many-body quantum physics.
+On the contrary, its nonintegrable dynamics renders it an ideal testbed for quantum simulation and many-body quantum physics.
 Its most prominent feature is the so-called ``superradiant'' phase transition (SPT): at a critical coupling, the system undergoes a phase transition from a normal to a bright phase, where the spins change their polarization, and the emission into the light mode experiences a collective enhancement, called ``superradiance'' \cite{Hepp1973, Wang1973, Gross1982}.
-Over the past decades, a seminal amount of work has studied various phenomena in the QDM, such as entanglement \cite{Schneider2002, Lambert2004, Wolfe2014}, chaos \cite{Emary2003}, lasing \cite{Kirton2017}, quantum thermodynamics \cite{Fusco2016}, and even optimization problems \cite{Rotondo2015}.
+Over the past decades, a large number of works have studied the QDM, considering entanglement \cite{Schneider2002, Lambert2004, Wolfe2014}, chaos \cite{Emary2003}, implementation in optical lattices \cite{Koch2009}, lasing \cite{Kirton2017}, quantum thermodynamics \cite{Fusco2016}, and even optimization problems \cite{Rotondo2015}.